 Restaurant Job Tests - Questions and Tips

-Walking into a restaurant to apply for a job can be intimidating, and employers are increasingly asking applicants to take a test which can make the process even more stressful.
-You can't really study for them, but your performance on these types of tests is a factor in determining whether you will get the job, or even a first or second interview.
+Walking into a restaurant to apply for a job can be intimidating, and employers are increasingly asking applicants to take one or more tests that can make the process much more stressful.
+You can't really study for them, but your performance on these types of tests is a factor in determining whether you will get the job, or even be granted a first or second interview.

 Why Restaurants Test Applicants

-In order to reduce turnover rates, many restaurant employers use prescreening tests and quizzes to filter out less qualified job seekers.
-These tests help to provide the employer with a better understanding of the job seeker, which can help him or her make a better decision about whether or not that job seeker is a good fit for the position and is likely to remain employed with a restaurant once hired.
+In order to reduce turnover rates, many restaurant employers use prescreening tests and quizzes to filter out less-qualified job seekers.
+These tests help to provide the employer with a better understanding of the job seeker, which can help him or her make a better decision about whether or not that candidate is a good fit for the position and is likely to remain employed with a restaurant once hired.

 Most of these tests, especially in service-oriented businesses like restaurants, are done in-person, which allows the employer to see how the applicant works under pressure.

 The potential employee also has the opportunity to ask the interviewer questions, which will further help them to stand out among the other applicants.
 With larger companies, these tests may be done online.